 All Delaware State Fair junior exhibitors showing a market animal (steer, market lamb, market goat or market hog) are required to have a current quality assurance certification in order to enter and exhibit in a market class at the Delaware State Fair.
 The YQCA program is a national certification that now covers all livestock species with a single certification for all youth ages 7-21 nationwide.
 Program ages are calculated as of January 1 of the current year.
-Please note that starting in 2023 you must have a YQCA/BQA/PQA or DEQA certificate that is good through the end of July 2023 in order to enter a market animal in the 2023 Delaware State Fair.
+Please note that a YQCA/BQA/PQA or DEQA certificate must be good through the end of July 2024 in order to enter a market animal in the 2024 Delaware State Fair.
 A copy of that certificate must be uploaded in ShoWorks at the time of entry in order for an entry to be complete and accepted.
-Options for obtaining a qualifying quality assurance certification to be able to enter and show a market animal at the 2023 DSF are:
+Options for obtaining a qualifying quality assurance certification to be able to enter and show a market animal at the 2024 DSF are: